gortonator/bsds-6650/assignments-2021/Assignment-1.md

 1. the total throughput in requests per second (total number of requests/wall time)

 You should run the client on your laptop.
 Thus means each request will incur latency depending on where your server resides.
 You should test how long a single request takes to estimate this latency.
-Run a simple test and send eg 10000 requests from a single threadto do this.
+Run a simple test and send eg 10000 requests from a single thread to do this.

 You can then calculate the expected throughput your client will see using Little's Law.

-If your throughput is not close to this estimate for each of the test runs, you probably  have a bug.
+If your throughput is not close to this estimate for each of the test runs, you probably  have a bug in your client.

 ## Building the Client (Part 2)
 With your load generating client working wonderfully, we want to now instrument the client so we have deeper insights into the performance of the system.